LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - Three phases
     1. Event is emitted
     2. Transition is selected
-    3. Simultaniously makte transition and apply the actions
+    3. Simultaneously make transition and apply the actions
-        - Execute the right hand side of action simultaniously and assign then after
+        - Execute the right hand side of action simultaneously and assign then after

 ## Specification and Description Language (SDL)

-- Targeted at unambiguous specification and despription of systems
+- Targeted at unambiguous specification and description of systems
-- *Asynchrnous* message passing
+- *Asynchronous* message passing
 - Appropriate also for distributed systems
 - Communication between FSMs (or processes)
-    - meassge passing with FIFO queues
+    - message passing with FIFO queues
     - FIFOs can be indefinitely large
 - Each process fetches entry from FIFO
     - if input enables transition it takes place